Iron Monkey (band): Reunion

 Iron Monkey reformed in January 2017 as a trio featuring Watson playing bass, Rushby singing and playing guitar, and new member Scott Briggs.
 The band wrote and recorded the album 9-13 which was released on Relapse records in October 2017.
 Scott Briggs was replaced on drums by Steven Mellor aka Ze Big from the band Widows in January 2018.

+On 5 April 2024 the band released their fourth studio album and first in seven years, 'Spleen & Goad'.